-7.12 The following paragraphs discuss in turn the main lessons and suggestions that seem to emerge from the study undertaken.
+- 7.12 The following paragraphs discuss in turn the main lessons and suggestions that seem to emerge from the study undertaken.
 They also present the background to each suggestion from the experience studied.
-It should be borne in mind that these suggestions, like all the findings of the report, are based on the sample of Bank activity reviewed and that different conclusions might have been reached had a different sample been selected, as emphasized at the outset of the report.

-System Extensions: The Bank might consider an effort to develop 7.13 and apply techniques for analyzing the economic validity of extending public power supply to new areas, such as marginal zones of the cities, surrounding villages or small towns or larger regions presently unserved, need to be Seveloped Most of the entities studied in this report have accomplished at least a small amount of such extensions, which have contributed to the large increase in the proportion of population electrified, although immigration of people into the existing service area has accounted for the bulk of new connections in most cases; the most serious evident lags in distribution extension arise in the cases of EPM and SEGBA.
+It should be borne in mind that these suggestions, like all the findings of the report, are based on the sample of Bank activity reviewed and that different conclusions might have been reached had a different sample been selected, as emphasized at the outset of the report. - System Extensions: The Bank might consider an effort to develop 7.13 and apply techniques for analyzing the economic validity of extending public power supply to new areas, such as marginal zones of the cities, surrounding villages or small towns or larger regions presently unserved, need & be developed.
+A Bank research project for this purpose is underway.
+Most of the entities studied in this report have accomplished at least a small amount of such extensions, which have contributed to the large increase in the proportion of population electrified, although immigration of people into the existing service area has accounted for the bulk of new connections in most cases; the most serious evident lags in distribution extension arise in the cases of EPM and SEGBA.
 As regards its own financing, the Bank has sometimes been reluctant to accept extension of public lighting (marginal zones) or electrification of neighboring rural areas -- probably wisely, in view of the lack of demonstration of its economic validity.
-But the Bank has also directly assisted some of the borrowers in extension of service areas, including specified amounts in its loans for such purposes, most importantly and continuously in the case of CFE but also, to a much smaller extent, in various other cases, including EELPA and on certain occasions CVC/Chidral and EEEB.
+But the Bank has also directly assisted some of the borrowers in extension of service areas, including specified amounts in its loans for such purposes, most importantly and continuously in the case of CFE but also, to a much smaller extent, in various other cases, executing copocity and its including EELPA and on certain occasions CVC/Chidral and EEEB.
 But the criterion of inclusion appears to have been mainly that the work proposed was within the limits of what the company could manage with its prospective cash flow.
-Without an approach for analyzing the economics of distribution system extension under different conditions, it is hard to say now whether the extensions which the Bank did assist were particularly worthwhile investment or not.
-The Bank is already starting to work on this matter, but in view of its great importance it might be worth considering accelerating it.
+Without an approach for analyzing the economies of discelectivity to new concerns tribution system extension under different conditions, it is hard to say now whether the extensions which the Bank did assist were particularly worthwhile investment or not.
+The Bank is already starting to work on this matter, but in view of its great importance it might be worth considering accelerating it: